 Despite clustering of the transcriptomes by locality, as the sampling of Pocillopora damicornis-like colonies actually corresponded to different species we performed differential gene expression analysis for each colony independently (comparing the biological triplicates for the control condition vs. triplicates for the heat stress conditions).
 For each locality, the different colonies displayed similar patterns of differential gene expression with in any case a higher number of differentially expressed genes and higher fold-changes between control and heat stress condition in Om compared to NC (Supplementary Figure S6).
 We detected 673, 479 and 265 differentially expressed genes for NC1, NC2 and NC3 respectively, vs. 2870, 2216 and 959 for Om1, Om2 and Om3.
 Samples were thus grouped for each locality (nine control nubbins + nine heat stress nubbins) for subsequent analyses (full results of the comparisons between stressed and controls (log2-foldchange and adjusted p-values) for each colony or between the two localities are provided in Supplementary File S7).
 For Om colonies, a total of 5,287 genes were differentially expressed between control and stress conditions.
 This number was much lower for NC colonies with 1,460 differentially expressed genes (adjusted P < 0.05).

-Among differentially expressed genes genes, 848 were differentially expressed in the same direction in both localities (498 over-expressed and 350 under-expressed).
-Nevertheless, the differential expression level was significantly higher for the Om corals with a mean log2-fold change of 0.9 for shared over-expressed genes in Om vs. 0.6 in NC, and -1.2 for the shared under-expressed genes in Om vs. -0.8 in NC (Wilcoxon test; P < 0.0001) (Figure 6 and Supplementary Table S8).
+Among differentially expressed genes, 848 were differentially expressed in the same direction in both localities (498 over-expressed and 350 under-expressed).
+In both cases, the differential expression level was significantly higher for the Om corals with a mean log2-fold change of 0.9 for shared over-expressed genes in Om vs. 0.6 in NC (Wilcoxon test; P < 0.0001), and -1.2 for the shared under-expressed genes in Om vs. -0.8 in NC (Wilcoxon test; P < 0.0001) (Figure 6 and Supplementary Table S8).

 Additionally, colonies from the two localities also responded specifically to heat stress.
 In particular, 272 genes were over-expressed and 294 were under-expressed only in the NC corals, whereas 2,082 were over-expressed and 2,311 were under-expressed only in the Om ones when exposed to heat stress.
 Finally, the colonies from both localities displayed antagonistic transcriptomic responses to heat stress for a small subset of genes (24 over-expressed in NC but under-expressed in Om, and 22 under-expressed in NC but over-expressed in Om).